LittleSpottedKiwi/my-first-repo/README.md

 I am familiar with **HTML, CSS, JavaScript, and Python**.

+## These are some things I enjoying doing:
+- Making illustrations
+- Watching movies
+- Traveling

 ## For this assignment I am learning about *Markdowns*
 In Github you can:
 - Create repos